Viewport Size Code:

 John M. Coetzee awarded the Nobel Prize in Literature "who in innumerable guises portrays the surprising involvement of the outsider".

 image The Lord of the Rings: The Return of the King wins Academy Award for best picture.
-Peter Jackson s film trilogy, adapted from the J.R.R.
+Peter Jackson's film trilogy, adapted from the J.R.R.
 Tolkien novels, earned billions at the B.O., the intense loyalty of fans, and industry admiration for the new technology introduced in the fantasy epic.
 It also became the third film to win 11 Oscars, after Ben-Hur and Titanic and LOTR became the only one to sweep all its categories.

 (no entry for this year)